It’s Breastfeeding Week: Why should you care?

 A recent blog post invited readers to participate in a survey examining knowledge about infant nutrition.
 Results revealed many misconceptions.
 Every day this week, a blog post will address the basic facts and the most frequent misconceptions about infant formula and breastfeeding.

 Breastmilk is the elixir for optimal development.
 Breastmilk is like a full-course menu for a child.
 In comparison, baby formula is like stale bread and water.
-(See our other posts this week for more information.*)
+(See our other posts this week for more information, links below.*)

 NOT giving infants years of breastfeeding is VERY EXPENSIVE.